Log in

 Why Use WBGT to Calculate Heat Stress?

-• It’s Apt for Outdoor Activity: Since WBGT is a measure of heat-related stress specifically, it is an important factor to consider anytime people are performing some kind of outdoor activity.
-To ensure the safety of working conditions, regulations are in place for WBGT monitoring, making it essential to calculate WBGT accurately.
+• It’s Apt for Outdoor Activity: Since WBGT is a measure of heat-related stress specifically, it is an important factor to consider anytime people are performing some kind of outdoor activity, and for calculating work/rest schedules.

 • WBGT is Highly Valuable for High School and Collegiate Athletics: WBGT is also highly valuable information for high school and collegiate athletics, event venues, OSHA regulated construction, city sports leagues, and military training facilities.
 The applications are endless.